Using a Discipline System to Promote Learning (This article explains it all.)

 The editor’s introduction: “On returning to the classroom after 24 years, Dr. Marshall struggled to maintain discipline.
 In Part 1 of this article, he describes how his frustration led him to develop a system that would promote responsible behavior by internally motivating students.
 In Part 2, Mrs. Weisner describes the positive changes in her students’ behavior and learning after she implemented Marshall’s program in her classroom.”

-Discipline Answers are categorized Frequently Answered Questions (FAQ) and responses by Kerry Weisner, the co-author of the Phi Delta Kappan article referred to above.
+Discipline Answers (FAQs) are categorized Frequently Answered Questions (FAQ) and responses by Kerry Weisner, the co-author of the Phi Delta Kappan article referred to above.
 The site provides support to anyone using Discipline without Stress (DWS) for promoting self-discipline and responsible behavior.

 A selection of published articles on discipline, learning, parenting, motivation, increasing effectiveness, and improving relations are shared here.